jometzg/azure-openai-ground-up/README.md

 In addition to the above Azure resources, the tutorial will use Visual Studio code and a marketplace extension  [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) that will allow you to execute HTTP REST requests in Visual Studio Code.
 Alternatively, you can use other techniques, but this tutorial will concentrate on REST Client.

 The above should allow you to run all of the steps in this tutorial.

+Each of the tasks is also collected into a single file that can be run in Visual Studio Code openai-from-the-ground-up.http

 ## Tutorial Steps
 ### Task 1 - your first OpenAI call